Koxx3/minimo/README.md

 - it can lock the escooter with bluetooth proximity (with a beacon, the smartphone or any bluetooth device).
 When locked, the power is so reduced that nobody can ride it is you aren't close enouth.
 - you find the acceleration trigger to agressive at low speed ? you can change the acceleration curve for smooth trigger at low speed, and still have the beast once you push the trigger harder.
 - you want a mode for some weather conditions like 'rainy' with less torque ? no problem.
 Use the customized "mode Z" in addition to mode 1/2/3 with special P7/P8/P9/PA.
-- you find the electric brake to strong at full power ? the progressive electric braking adjust the brake power in real time.
+- you find the electric brake too strong at full power ? the progressive electric braking adjust the brake power in real time.

 ### Main features
 ![Idea](/SmartLCD.png)